ucsb-cs148-w24/project-pj07-datingalgorithm/team/contributions/CONTRIBS.md

 I also created the user profiles as well as the new Matches bar within the chart page.

 ## Emily Thai
+I did pair programming with Palvi on the Profile creation and editting as well as refined some of the ui designs.

 ## Xinyan Zhao
 I gave some suggestions about the questionnaire in our app.
 And wrote some front-end code for the chat part.
 Also I create a user manual for our project.